threefoldfoundation/info_african_regen/src/onsite/onsite.md

 ## Meals

-As part of the event, we will provide the following meals:
+As part of the event, we will provide the following meals (buffets):

 - Thursday: Dinner @ Mbweni Ruins
 - Friday: Breakfast @ Mbweni Ruins, Lunch & Light Dinner @ Fumba
 - Saturday: Breakfast & Lunch @ Mbweni Ruins & Stone Town Dinner
 - Sunday: Breakfast, Lunch, & Light Dinner @ Mbweni Ruins

+Any food ordered off the menu will be added to a tab and we ask you to cover that cost.

 Otherwise you are welcomed to explore nearby Mbweni but please eat out your own personal assessment.
-Restaurants (and street food) are generally safe and up to sanitary standards, but it is of course possible to become ill.
+Restaurants (and street food) are generally safe and up to sanitary standards, but please judge for yourself.

+For beverages, we will provide water during the event.
+Any other beverages (outside of a few "happy hours" which will be made clear) would be at your cost.

 ## Transport